EiverR/EiverRodriguez/index.md

 ### On the Transient of Boolean Monomial Dynamical Systems
 Submitted.
 With Omar Colón-Reyes, Mario J. Motiño Palma, and Arnaldo Vera.
-##  Closed formulas for exponential sums of cubic k-rotation symmetric Boolean functions
+###  Closed formulas for exponential sums of cubic k-rotation symmetric Boolean functions
 Submitted.
-Jos\'e E. Calder\'on-G\'omez, Rodrigo A. Le\'on-Prato, Luis A. Medina
+José E. Caldern-Gómez, Rodrigo A. León-Prato, Luis A. Medina
 ### Current Projects

 - The weight and nonlinearity of quartic k-rotation symmetric Boolean functions